Toasted Marshmallow Cookie Bars

 Yield: 16-20 bars

-Toast the marshmallows on all sides using your desired method (fire pit, over a stovetop burner, with a kitchen torch.)
+Toast the marshmallows on all sides using your desired method (fire pit, over a stovetop burner, with a kitchen torch, under the broiler on a foil lined baked sheet, watching very carefully.)
 Transfer to a parchment lined baking sheet and chill at least two hours in the refrigerator.

 Preheat the oven to 375°F. Line an 9x13-inch baking pan with parchment paper, leaving an overhang at two edges.
 Set aside.